arts-link/arts-link.com/themes/benstraw/README.md

 - tailwindcss configured and ready to go pretty much out of the box (see below)
 - fontawesome integrated and ready to go with svg icons
+- homeFeature param creates featured boxes for those pages on the home page.

 ### Some included partials